LG Refrigerator Control Board Blinking 3 Times - Quick Fixes

 What Does the LG Refrigerator Control Board Blinking 3 Times Mean?

-A blinking LED light on your LG Refrigerator Control Board Blinking 3 Times means that it indicates a faulty refrigerator room temperature sensor.
+A blinking LED light on your LG Refrigerator Board Blinking 3 Times means that it indicates a faulty refrigerator room temperature sensor.

 Instead, it’s an alarm signal indicating a fault in communication between the main control board and the display panel.